The South Australian Multicultural Commission (Commission) is a statutory body that reports to the Minister for Multicultural Affairs.

 All members of the South Australian Multicultural Commission were appointed for a three-year period from 1 July 2024 until 30 June 2027, following an expression of interest process.

-Of Italian descent, and bilingual in Italian and English.
+Ms Greco is of Italian descent, and bilingual in Italian and English.

-in aged care, welfare, and multicultural community management.
-She has made significant contributions across various sectors, and her experience in management
+Ms Greco has more than 20 years of employment, board and volunteering experience in aged care, welfare, and multicultural community management.
+She has made significant contributions across various sectors, and her experience in management and governance roles brings a wealth of experience to the South Australian Multicultural Commission.

 Ms Greco is currently employed in the area of alcohol and drug harm prevention working with community groups and clubs across South Australia.
 She serves as a Director on the Adelaide Cemeteries Authority Board and holds the position of Chair of the Heritage and Monument Committee.